 The Advantages of the Chase Freedom Unlimited

-Having this card allows you to earn a competitive amount of cash back on all purchases without keeping track of bonus categories.
-While the standard Chase Freedom card only offers 1% cash back on purchases (outside of revolving categories), Freedom Unlimited cardholders earn 1.5% cash back, which is 50% more rewards.
-In addition, the opportunity to earn up to $150 in cash back as a signup bonus is very attractive, especially for a card with no annual fee.
-And the 15 months of introductory financing on both purchases and balance transfers is a strong benefit that’s competitive with other offers in the industry right now.
+Having this card lets you earn a competitive amount of cash back on all purchases without keeping track of bonus categories.
+While the standard Chase Freedom card offers unlimited 1% cash back on purchases (outside of revolving categories), Freedom Unlimited cardholders earn 1.5% cash back, which is 50% more rewards.

 The Disadvantages of the Chase Freedom Unlimited

-Freedom cardholders who choose this new card are giving up the chance to earn 5% cash back at featured merchants when these bonus categories include retailers where they would normally spend money, so this card will fall short.
-And while the promotional financing offer can be valuable, the 5% balance transfer fee is larger than the 3% fee that is often standard with these types of financing offers.
-In addition, those who carry a balance could find cards with a lower interest rate that do not offer rewards for spending.
+Freedom cardholders who choose this card give up the chance to earn 5% cash back at featured merchants when these bonus categories include retailers where they normally shop, so the Freedom Unlimited card may fall short depending on your preferences.
+Also, those who carry a balance could find cards with a lower interest rate that don’t offer rewards for spending.
 (Not sure how credit card interest rates work?
 Here’s a primer.)

 Note: It’s important to remember that interest rates, fees and terms for credit cards, loans and other financial products frequently change.
 As a result, rates, fees and terms for credit cards, loans and other financial products cited in these articles may have changed since the date of publication.
 Please be sure to verify current rates, fees and terms with credit card issuers, banks or other financial institutions directly.